What Is Sciatica?

-Usually mild to moderate cases resolve on their own over time and do not require sciatica treatment.
-However, if this pain does not go away after a week with over the counter pain killers, if this pain gets worse or becomes progressively worse you should seek medical help.
+Usually mild to moderate cases resolve on their own over time.
+If the pain does not go away after a week with over the counter pain killers or becomes progressively worse you should seek medical help.

 - Sudden and severe pain in your lower back or one side of the leg due to a trauma or work injury, especially in cases of car accidents